nnanwubeikenna-prog/handbook-builder-chat/README.md

 Each request receives the full PDF context retrieved from Supabase pgvector.
 Each response is approximately 2,000 words.
-All 8 responses are combined and streamed to the frontend progressively as each section completes, so the user sees text appearing in real time rather than waiting for the full document.

-Total output: 16,000 to 20,000+ words per handbook generation.
+All 8 responses are combined into a single coherent document with a total output of 16,000 to 20,000+ words.

 ### How Duplicate Data Was Prevented